 How do the NBA playoffs work?

 Normally, the playoffs consist of a seeded 16-team, four-round, seven-game-series elimination tournament.
-While there will be a traditional playoff in 2021, there will also be a play-in tournament in each conference to determine who gets the seven and eight seeds.
+Plus, a play-in tournament in each conference to determine who gets the seven and eight seeds has been added.

 The play-in tournament gives the seventh- and eighth-seeded teams in the final regular season standings two chances to win one game to earn a playoff spot.
 That means the nine or 10 seed must win two consecutive games to get a playoff spot.
 There will be a “seven-eight game” with the winner earning the seventh seed.
 Plus, a “nine-ten game” with the winner advancing to a game against the loser of the seven-eight game.
 The winner of that game gets the eighth seed.